 Are you interested in saving money on your garbage bill?
 How about an interest in supplying fresh soil amendments to your garden or yard?
 Your opportunity is here!

-Zero Waste Marin is providing all new composting courses to Marin County residents.
+Zero Waste Marin is providing composting courses to Marin County residents.
 Two hour classes will demonstrate basic composting skills such as mulching, building a hot pile, and transforming food scraps with worms.

 What to expect: This course will cover all the basics for you to start converting your food waste and yard waste into a valuable source of nutrients for your garden.

 Fee: This class is free for all Marin residents.
-Participants will receive a free kitchen compost pail and a $25 coupon toward a composting unit.
+Participants will receive a free kitchen compost pail and the opportunity to win a free backyard bin!

 Sign-Up: Please email firstname.lastname@example.org to register.